Tulonsae/TulAdmin/README.md

 ========

-This Bukkit plugin provides administration tools for preparing Minecraft Server maps with other tools planned for the future.
+This Bukkit plugin provides administration tools for preparing Minecraft Server maps.
+Other tools are planned for the future.